mehmet-k/Server-Client-Communication-In-C/README.md

 # Server-Client-Communication-In-C
-C program to mimic server-client communication
+C program to do server-client communication but localy.
+Socket programming is used.
+Avaliable for Linux only at the moment.